-But how do you know if your gut needs nourishing, and do these products make a difference?
+But how do you know if your gut needs nourishing and do these products make a difference?
 Here’s expert advice on the gut health trend.

-Signs of an unhealthy gut
+Symptoms of an unhealthy gut

 If you’re looking under a lens, an unhealthy gut has less microbial diversity than a healthy gut.
 When you have an unhealthy gut, the harmony between the beneficial and harmful bacteria is off, promoting a cascade of biological events that can put your health at risk.

 “In healthy adults, probiotics have been found to help with the immune system, better bowel movements and the vaginal microbiome,” Sauceda notes.
-Probiotics are also being studied for various disorders, but they aren’t a one-size-fits-all solution.
+Probiotics are being studied for various disorders, but they aren’t a one-size-fits-all solution.
 For instance, a strain that helps with constipation may not be the same as one studied for another issue.
-Therefore, if you want to try one, it’s helpful to shop for the specific strain in an amount shown to be effective for the goal you have in mind.
-A registered dietitian can help you navigate this.
+And it should be noted that the American Gastroenterological Association doesn’t recommend probiotics for most GI conditions.

 TikTokers are obsessed with this amino acid, which they say can help heal a leaky gut by strengthening the intestinal wall.
 A healthy intestinal wall is impermeable.
 When there are gaps, pathogens “leak” out, promoting inflammation and potentially instigating various health problems.

 There’s evidence that L-glutamine helps repair and maintain the healthfulness of your intestinal wall and microbial community, and supplementing may improve constipation.
-However, Sauceda cautions against using it without expert guidance.
+However, Sauceda cautions about using it without expert guidance.
 “A gut healing protocol is not a cookie-cutter process, and you would want to figure out why there are issues with the gut before you start supplementing,” she explains.

-Ideally, your body produces the necessary enzymes to break down carbohydrates, fat and protein.
-However, there are instances when you may need additional support.
+Most healthy people produce the necessary enzymes to break down carbohydrates, fat and protein.
+However, some people may need a supplement for additional support.
 For example, lactose intolerance is a common condition in which your body doesn’t produce sufficient lactase, the enzyme required to break down the sugar in dairy products.